Lassie

 Patience when your dog pulls on the leash

-Create the conditions for leash training
+Create the right conditions for leash training

 What should I do when my dog pulls away?

-Various equipment for training
+Different equipment for training

-Make walking fun
+Make walks fun

 Our app